kaisenlinux/manpages-dev/category/Backup/duplicity.md

        Create Access Keys: https://code.google.com/apis/console#:storage:legacy

 A NOTE ON HUBIC
        The hubic backend requires the pyrax library to be installed on the system.
-See REQUIREMENTS above.
+See REQUIREMENTS.
 You will need to set your credentials for hubiC in a file called
        ~/.hubic_credentials, following this pattern:

               [hubic]